Alarm.com Holdings, Inc. research snapshot

 Business essence

-Customers (security dealers and their end-users) pay Alarm.com for a cloud-based platform that connects, monitors, and controls security systems, cameras, thermostats, door locks, and energy devices.
-The value proposition is professional-grade reliability, dealer-branded experience, and a single integrated app for the connected property.
+Customers, primarily professional security dealers and their end-users, pay Alarm.com for a cloud platform that connects, monitors, and controls security systems, cameras, thermostats, door locks, and energy devices.
+The value is professional-grade reliability, a single integrated app, and now AI-driven video and operational insights that extend beyond security.

 Moat

-The moat comes from the dealer network of over 7,000 professional service providers who standardize on Alarm.com for their smart home offerings, the proprietary cloud infrastructure, integrated hardware ecosystem, and data advantages from millions of connected devices.
-It is not an impenetrable moat because Amazon, Google, Ring, and ADT offer competing platforms with different go-to-market models.
+The moat comes from the dealer network of thousands of professional service providers who standardize on Alarm.com, the proprietary cloud infrastructure, the integrated hardware ecosystem, and data advantages from millions of connected devices.
+It is not impenetrable because Amazon, Google, Ring, and ADT offer competing platforms, and hardware is more easily replicated than software.

 Munger risk inversion